China Aerospace Studies Institute (CASI), Air University, Maxwell AFB, AL 36112

 "Everything that Flies"

-The mission of Air University's China Aerospace Studies Institute (CASI) is to advance understanding of the capabilities, development, operating concepts, strategy, doctrine, personnel, organization, and limitations of China's aerospace forces, which include: the PLA Air Force (PLAAF); PLA Naval Aviation (PLAN Aviation); PLA Army Aviation; PLA Rocket Force (PLARF); the Strategic Support Force (PLASSF), primarily space and cyber; the civilian and commercial infrastructure that supports the above.
+The mission of Air University's China Aerospace Studies Institute (CASI) is to advance understanding of the strategy, doctrine, operating concepts, capabilities, personnel, training, organization, of China’s aerospace forces and the civilian and commercial infrastructure that supports them.

 CASI supports the Secretary, Chiefs of Staff, and other senior leaders for the Air and Space Forces.
 CASI provides expert research and analysis supporting decision and policy makers in the Department of Defense and across the U.S. government.
 CASI can support the full range of units and organizations across the USAF, USSF, and the DoD.
 CASI accomplishes its mission through conducting the following activities:

 CASI supports the U.S. Defense Department and the China research community writ-large by providing high quality, unclassified research on Chinese aerospace developments in the context of U.S. strategic imperatives in the Asia-Pacific region.
 Primarily focused on China’s Military Air, Space, and Missile Forces, CASI capitalizes on publicly available native language resources to gain insights as to how the Chinese speak to and among one another on these topics.